pragmint/open-practices/capabilities/test-data-management.md

 ### Shadow Production with Traffic Replay

-It's important that teams replay scrubbed production traffic in test environments.
-This technique helps them to validate changes using real-world data patterns, and uncover edge cases and regressions that synthetic data often misses.
+This technique helps teams validate changes using real-world data patterns, and uncover edge cases and regressions that synthetic data often misses.
 Traffic replay also improves test data realism without compromising user privacy.
 When a team encounters testing config changes, infrastructure updates, and complex interactions that rely on authentic request flows, this technique becomes especially useful.
 Combined with observability tools, traffic replay provides a powerful feedback loop for detecting easy-to-miss behavioral and performance anomalies in code changes.

 ## Adjacent Capabilities